jordimas/gnome-shell-extension-arcmenu/README.md

 You can now install this extension from extensions.gnome.org as a one click install just click on the link below
 > [One Click Install](https://extensions.gnome.org/extension/1228/arc-menu/)

+#### Dependencies
+__Please note:__ For Arc-Menu to work properly, your GNOME Desktop must have installed the following dependencies.

+On Ubuntu/Debian based systems:

+ * gnome-shell-extensions
+ * gnome-menus
+ * gnome-tweak-tool

+On Arch based systems:

+ * gnome-shell-extensions
+ * gnome-tweak-tool

 ##
 ### Manual Installation
 For installing Arc-Menu manually from source, please have a look at the